bingeboy/fbx-blender-glb-coverter/README.md

 # Blender Asset Pipeline: FBX to GLB Converter

-A streamlined asset pipeline for converting FBX models with textures to GLB format, optimized for Godot 4.4.
-Features a dynamic CLI that automatically discovers and processes all FBX assets without hardcoded filenames.
+A streamlined asset pipeline for converting FBX models with textures to GLB format, optimized for Godot.

 ## Overview

 This tool automatically processes FBX model folders and converts them to GLB format with textures preserved.
-It's designed to work with Godot 4.4's asset requirements and handles batch processing of multiple models.
+It's designed to work with Godot 4 asset requirements and handles batch processing of multiple models.

 ## Prerequisites